FanlloN25/input-lag-remover/README.md

 # input-lag-remover
-this input lag remover was made by my russian friend.
+This input lag fix was created by a Russian friend of mine.
+Restart your computer after finishing.